 The body is a highly complicated biological machine, and the brain is no exception.
 In fact, our brain is so subtle and sophisticated, even today’s science has a hard time keeping up with it.
 One thing we do understand, however, is that some essential vitamins and nutrients tend to keep our mental performance at a maximum.

-“Brain workouts”, such as doing crossword puzzles or studying a foreign language, are one clearly demonstrated way to keep our minds sharp, especially as we age.
-Getting proper nutrition is no less important.
+We all know that “brain workouts”, such as doing crossword puzzles or studying a foreign language, are one clearly demonstrated a way to keep our minds sharp, especially as we age.
+But getting proper nutrition is no less important.

-We often think of vitamins D as simply the vitamin that makes our bones strong; however, it actually plays a big part in our mental functioning.
+We often think of vitamin D as simply the vitamin that makes our bones strong; however, it actually plays a big part in our mental functioning.
 Vitamin D is effective in stimulating nerve growth, making it essential for cognition, reflexes, and perception.